5 Trends Health Plans can’t ignore

-The initial ‘land grab’ on the public exchanges is in the rear view mirror.
+The initial "‘land grab" on the public exchanges is in the rearview mirror.
 With it, health plans have witnessed anew the challenges and opportunities in the direct-to-consumer market.
-More broadly, industry leadership recognizes a need to better meet the needs of consumers across the entire book of business.
+More broadly, industry leadership recognizes an opportunity to better meet the needs of consumers across the entire book of business.
 Though talked about for years, the industry has hit a crucial tipping point in focusing on the individual.
 Winners and losers may be separated by their success in engaging the ever more tech-savvy and empowered cohort of health care consumers.

 What does direct-to-consumer mean for health plans?